 The new twin-span bridge will have eight general traffic lanes—four in each direction.
 Space will also be provided for disabled vehicles, emergency responders and bus rapid transit.
 There will also be a shared-use path for bicycles and pedestrians.

-Traffic will be transferred to the new twin-span bridge in phases.
-Upon completion of the westbound span, traffic will be temporarily shifted there from the existing bridge.
-At 96-feet-wide, the westbound span will temporarily accommodate eight lanes, four in each direction.
-At this point, the landings of the old Tappan Zee Bridge will be torn down so the eastbound span landings of the new bridge can be constructed.
-Following completion of the span, eastbound traffic will then be permanently shifted off the westbound span onto the eastbound span.
+At 96-feet-wide, the westbound span of the Governor Mario M. Cuomo Bridge is temporarily accommodating eight lanes of traffic, four in each direction.
+The lanes are similar in width to those on the Tappan Zee Bridge.
+The landings of the old bridge are being taken down so the landings of the second, or eastbound, span can be constructed.
+Following completion of the second span, eastbound traffic will then be permanently shifted off the westbound span onto the eastbound span.
 Upon full completion, each span will have four general traffic lanes (all 12-feet-wide), breakdown/emergency access lanes, and space to accommodate dedicated bus lanes.
-The westbound span will include a bike/pedestrian path.
+The westbound span will include a bike/pedestrian path and six scenic overlooks.

-The current Tappan Zee Bridge will be carefully dismantled using the I Lift NY super crane and other equipment, and the structural steel and concrete deck panels will be repurposed or recycled wherever possible.
+The Tappan Zee Bridge is being carefully dismantled using the I Lift NY super crane and other equipment.
+Many concrete and steel elements are being repurposed or recycled.

 Yes.
 Bicyclists and pedestrians will enjoy a 12-foot-wide shared-use path on the northern side of the new westbound span.
-The path will also have six scenic overlooks, called belvederes.
+The path will also have six scenic overlooks.